exercism/v3/docs/maintainers/determining-concepts.md

 All Concepts covered in a Concept Exercise must either be taught by it, or must be marked as a prerequisite in the `config.json`.

+### Basics

+When designing Concept Exercises, you'll find that the same basic Concepts will pop-up as prerequisites.
+As such, each track's first exercise should be a `basics` exercise, which aims to have the student become familiar with the basics of working in that language.
+The basics will differ between languages, but you can think of things like knowing how to define and call a function/method or how to define variables.
+For an example, see the [C# basics exercise][csharp-basics].

+To make the `basics` exercise the very first exercise, it must be the only exercise with no prerequisites.
+If an exercise has a prerequisite other than `basics`, you can omit the `basics` prerequisite.

 ### Naming Concepts

 Concept Exercise concepts (as used in the `config.json` file) should be named according to the following rules: